 Some welfare benefits, then, go to people who do work.
 The Supplemental Nutrition Assistance Program, better known as food stamps, is an example.
 Working parents have always comprised a large percentage of people receiving food stamps.
 Today the number of working families who rely on food stamps is higher than it’s been in over 20 years (source).
 These numbers reflect the impact of the recession generally, but also the extra-burden placed on already struggling families.
 The first chart shows the rise of poor families, the second shows the increase in the working poor using food stamps.

 This kind of data inspires me to ask if this is what a functional economy looks like.
 We have policies — e.g., the federal minimum wage and somewhat laissez faire free market policies — that create a situation in which working full time doesn’t allow a single parent to support even one child.
 When we hear criticisms of people who receive benefits, then, we should be careful to remember that their economic crisis is not a straightforwardly personal characteristic, one that can be explained by a poor work ethic or disorderly personality.
 There are structural reasons that people end up in need.
 We have three choices: let them suffer and perhaps die, help them, or change our society.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.